 Senator Carper serves as Ranking Member of the Senate Homeland Security and Governmental Affairs Committee.
 For more information on his work on homeland security issues, please visit the committee's website, hsgac.senate.gov.

-As Ranking Member of the Senate Committee on Homeland Security and Governmental Affairs, I continue to work closely with my colleagues on key legislation to bolster the Department of Homeland Security and to strengthen our nation's transportation systems, borders, critical infrastructure facilities and cyber security.
+As Ranking Member of the Senate Committee on Homeland Security and Governmental Affairs, I continue to work closely with my colleagues on key legislation to bolster the Department of Homeland Security and to strengthen the security of our nation's transportation systems, borders, and cyber defenses.

 I am also committed to ensuring that the men and women who keep us safe receive the support and resources they need from the federal government so that they can continue to protect us.
 The homeland security legislation I helped pass in recent years has made places like the Port of Wilmington more secure, the planes on which we travel safer, and urban areas like Philadelphia and coastal hurricane-prone states like Delaware better prepared for man-made or natural disasters.